-Section 606 Signs for Conditional Use
+Section 505 Signs for Conditional Use

-In the granting a Conditional Use Permit, the Planning Commission is authorized to stipulate the maximum sign area, setback requirements, location, sign height and other requirements of a sign or sign associated with the conditional use.
+A. In the granting a Conditional Use Permit, the Zoning Board is authorized to stipulate the maximum sign area, setback requirements, location, sign height and other requirements of a sign or sign associated with the conditional use.

-Section 607 Miscellaneous Signs
+Section 506 Miscellaneous Signs

-- A. The following signs shall not exceed nine square feet: - 1.
+- A. The following signs shall not exceed nine square feet in the R-1 and R-2 districts and 25 square feet in the R-3, TD, and I districts: - 1.
 Those signs which are intended to advertise a public election, an individual participating in such an election, public ballot issue, or express personal opinions are permitted on private property with the owner's permission.
 All political campaign signs must be removed within 10 days after the election date and shall not be located on the public right-of-way. - 2.
 Signs which identify or advertise a non-profit annual or one-time event or occurrence, such as a fair or other event of general public interest, may be posted for a period of not more than two months, provided the sign is not contrary to the spirit and purpose of this Ordinance.
 The applicant is responsible for both the erection and removal of all signs.
-All signs must be removed no later than 10 days after the end of the event.

-- 3. Signs which announce no hunting or trespassing. - 4.
+All signs must be removed no later than 10 days after the end of the event. - 3.
+Signs which announce no hunting or trespassing. - 4.
+Signs which identify the name of a farm or farming operation. - 5.
 Residential identification signs which have an occupant's name and/or house number.

-Section 608 Lighting of Signs
+Section 507 Lighting of Signs